conan-io/docs/reference/conanfile/attributes.rst

       [options]
       MyPkg:shared=False

-- Through :ref:`profiles<profiles>` it is also possible to define default values for the options of a recipe, and would be used whenever that recipe is used:
+- It is also possible to define default values for the options of a recipe using :ref:`profiles<profiles>`.
+They will apply whenever that recipe is used:

   .. code-block:: text